-KCDC completed 307 evaluations and provided 716 service hours for treatment.
-The psychologists provided consultation services on both a formal and informal basis during 2020.
-KCDC additionally conducted 49 pre-employment screenings for the Merit Commission for positions for Sheriff's Deputies, court security, corrections officers and 911 dispatch.
-The staff was available for court hearings, consultation with attorneys, the JJC, Probation, and participates as team members for the Specialty Courts.
+KCDC completed 411 evaluations and provided 821 service hours for treatment.
+The psychologists provided consultation services on both a formal and informal basis during 2022.
+KCDC additionally conducted 6 pre-employment screenings for 911 dispatch.
+The staff were available for court hearings, consultation with attorneys, the JJC, Probation, and participated as team members for the Specialty Courts.
 These consultant positions require over a half a day per week in team meetings and additional hours over the course of the week to meet the demands of these courts.
-An additional source of referrals are the specialty courts, which require assessments to clarify diagnostic and treatment planning issues.
-During the year the team provided 254 hours of consultation.
-The staff at the Diagnostic Center also spent an additional 36 hours in court providing expert testimony and devoted 207 hours to the specialty courts.
-KCDC staff held 34 classes for the KIDS1st program which had a total of 812 participants.
-Three classes were offered in Spanish.
+The total number of hours dedicated to the specialty courts was 195.
+The specialty courts also require assessments to clarify diagnostic and treatment planning issues and thus KCDC completed those evaluations as well.
+During the year the team provided 40 hours of expert testimony, 10 hours of suicide assessments, and 1048 hours of supervision of our doctoral interns and externs.
+The staff at the Diagnostic Center also held 44 classes for the Kids 1st Program which had a total of 856 participants.
+Seven classes were offered in Spanish.

 The staff from the Diagnostic Center participated in several county-wide committees and organizations: the Kane County Chiefs' of Police Association; Mental Health Task Force; Family Violence Council; the Fox Valley Juvenile Officer's Association; the Board of Directors for the Child Advocacy Center; the Association of Chicago Area Training Centers in Professional Psychology; the Juvenile Court System's Players Meetings; Kane County Hoarding Task Force and Court Services Sex Offender Task Force.
 They are also team members of the Adult Drug Court and Treatment Alternative Court.
+Numerous presentations were also given to county wide agencies and other governmental jurisdictions on a wide range of mental health and forensic topics.